aminomancer/uc.css.js/README.md

 #### [Navbar Toolbar Button Slider](/JS/navbarToolbarButtonSlider.uc.js):

 ✨ My masterpiece, wrap all toolbar buttons after `#urlbar-container` in a scrollable div.
 It can scroll horizontally through the buttons by scrolling up/down with a mousewheel, like the tab bar.
 This is meant to replace the widget overflow button that appears to the right of your other toolbar buttons when you have too many to display all at once.
 Instead of clicking to open a dropdown that has the rest of your toolbar buttons, you can just place all of them in a little horizontal scrollbox.
 Better yet, you can scroll through them with mousewheel up/down, just like the tab bar.
-This and the toolbox button have been the most valuable for me personally.<details><summary>⚙ <i><b>For user configuration...</b></i></summary>
+This and the toolbox button have been the most valuable for me personally.<details><summary>⚙ **_For user configuration..._**</summary>

 This script has several options which can be modified in about:config.
 By default, it wraps all toolbar buttons that come _after_ the urlbar. (to the right of the urlbar, normally) You can edit `userChrome.toolbarSlider.wrapButtonsRelativeToUrlbar` in about:config to change this: the default value is `after`; a value of `before` will wrap all buttons to the left of the urlbar; and a value of `all` will wrap all buttons.